BONUS EPISODE: Elon Musk at Code Conference 2021

 Let me ask you a question.

-Someone explained it to me, was very close to you, saying it's your release valve.
+What is someone explained to me?
+I was very close to you, saying it's your release valve.

 This is where you feel better.